ga4gh/vrs/docs/source/terms_and_model.rst

 Sequence Expression
 @@@@@@@@@@@@@@@@@@@

-VRS provides several mechanisms to express a sequence state, collectively referred to as *Sequence Expressions*.
+VRS provides several mechanisms to express a sequence, collectively referred to as *Sequence Expressions*.
 They are:

 * :ref:`LiteralSequence`: An explicit :ref:`Sequence`.